godotengine/godot-docs/classes/class_window.rst

 |void| **move_to_center**\ (\ ) :ref:`🔗<class_Window_method_move_to_center>`

-Centers a native window on the current screen and an embedded window on its embedder :ref:`Viewport<class_Viewport>`.
+Centers the window in the current screen.
+If the window is embedded, it is centered in the embedder :ref:`Viewport<class_Viewport>` instead.

 .. rst-class:: classref-item-separator